GSG-CA/Computer-Science/Recursion.md

 ```
 if we call A(), it will call B() and then B() will call A() again and so on.
 the function calls itself indirectly through another function until it reaches the base case
-(terminating condition / stopping condition) but becuase there is no base case in the above example, the function will cause a stack overflow error.
+(terminating condition / stopping condition) but because there is no base case in the above example, the function will cause a stack overflow error.

 ## What is the base case?